 - Publication Rights: All rights of published works belong to ViraVerita International Interdisciplinary Encounters Journal and there is no royalty payment.
 To publish all or parts of the articles published in ViraVerita, one should ask for permission but the citations with references are allowed.
 In terms of the articles published in ViraVerita, the responsibility belongs to the author(s).

 1. Manuscripts should be written in MS Word format, Calibri typeface and 1,5 line spacing.
 Type size should be 12 in the main text and 10 in the other parts (endnote, abstract, bibliography, table etc.).
 The endnote number and inverted comma should follow punctuation marks.
 Titles should be minuscule except their first letters and not be enumerated.
 Paragraph spacing should not be distinct from line spacing.

 2. Titles should be utmost quaternary levels.
 These titles should be written in accordance their levels as follows:

-First Level Sub-title: Xxxxxxxx Xxxxx (First capital and bold)
+First Level Sub-title: Xxxxxxxx Xxxxx (First letters are capital and bold)

-Second Level Sub-title: Xxxxxx Xxxxxx (First capital and italics)
+Second Level Sub-title: Xxxxxx Xxxxxx (First letters are capital and italics)

 Third Level Sub-title: i) Xxxxxx (Begins with the signs of i, ii, iii etc.)